shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 \end{equation}

 We abuse the notation slightly, where $[ \ ]^\ast$ refers to a quantity measured at $\xst$.\
-Note that in addition to the constraints mentioned previous, we also have $lb \le \x \le ub$ constraints on the state as well as pure linear inequality and equality constraints (defined by
+Note that in addition to the constraints mentioned previously, we also have $lb \le \x \le ub$ constraints on the state as well as pure linear inequality and equality constraints (defined by
 $(A_g, b_g)$ and $(A_h, b_h)$) for which we don't require any slack terms.

 One final thing to note is that the trust region constraints $\lVert \xst - \x \rVert_2 \le s$ is not linear which would make the problem a QCQP instead.
 There are a bunch of ways around this: